lmagyar/homeassistant-addon-samba-interface/samba/DOCS.md

-# Home Assistant Add-on: Samba share
+# Home Assistant Add-on: Samba share - with interfaces configuration

+![Warning][warning_stripe]

+> This is a **fork** of the [official add-on][official_addon]!
+This restores the possibility to specify `interfaces` in the configuration.
+>
+> Updates are released when the official add-on changes (changes are merged).

+![Warning][warning_stripe]

 ## Installation

 Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
-2. Find the "Samba share" add-on and click it.
+2. Click **Repositories** in the **...** menu at the top right corner, add `https://github.com/lmagyar/homeassistant-addon-samba-interface` as repository.
+3. Find the "Samba share - with interface configuration" add-on and click it.
+If it doesn't show up, wait until HA refreshes the information about the add-on, or click **Reload** in the **...** menu at the top right corner.
-3. Click on the "INSTALL" button.
+4. Click on the "INSTALL" button.

 ## How to use